jrncarlock/jrncarlock.github.io/index.md

 author_profile: true
 ---

-I’m a researcher interested in the multi/interdisciplinary study of nature and society.
-My research topics include: fractal morphodynamics, political corruption networks and enforced dissapearances.
+My name José R. Nicolás-Carlock and I’m a researcher interested in the multi- and inter-disciplinary study of nature and society.
+My main research topics include: fractal morphodynamics, political corruption networks, and enforced dissapearances.
 More about my professional experience and academic profile [here](https://jrncarlock.github.io/about/).

 <!--
 ## Contact information